Voltage-sensitive distribution factors for contingency analysis and topology optimization: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have introduced a framework for voltage-sensitive distribution factors based on a linearized AC load-flow formulation.
+We have introduced a framework for voltage-sensitive distribution factors based on a linearized AC power flow formulation.
 This approach enables efficient evaluation of contingency scenarios and dynamic topology modifications, including line outages and busbar operations.
-The DC+ framework enables further extensions, such as the modeling of Static Synchronous Compensators (STATCOMs), as the formulation of the $M$ matrix aligns well with fixed Jacobian approaches.
+The DC+ framework enables further extensions as the formulation of the matrix $\matr M$ aligns well with fixed Jacobian approaches.

 The current implementation demonstrates the feasibility of approximating voltage and reactive power responses with good accuracy, while providing more accurate active power and voltage angle responses than the traditional DC approximation.
-While the linearization introduces limitations, particularly in reactive power estimation and in scenarios with large deviations from the reference state, the results show strong alignment with full AC simulations across small and large test grids.
+While the linearization introduces limitations, particularly in reactive power estimation, the results show strong alignment with full AC simulations across different test grids.
+Further studies suggest that deviations are largest when the voltages violate operational limits.
+Even in these cases, DC+ provides valuable insights as it typically predicts the occurrence of violations while it cannot capture the precise magnitude.

 The DC+ framework is based on low-rank updates via the Woodbury matrix identity, making it well-suited for GPU acceleration~\cite{westerbeck2025accelerated}.
-Hence, it is a promising candidate for all time-critical applications such as heuristic algorithms for grid topology optimization.
+Hence, it is a promising candidate for time-critical applications such as heuristic algorithms for grid topology optimization.
+In our GPU implementation we achieve more than one million power flow evaluations per second even for large transmission networks with several thousand buses.
+These results demonstrate that voltage-sensitive contingency screening and topology modification analysis can be performed at extremely high throughput, enabling large-scale search and optimization procedures that would be computationally prohibitive with nonlinear AC power flow methods.